 The Hip-Hop Education Center catalyzes social change and equity by influencing the field of education to be more inclusive and culturally responsive to students through research, leadership building, and development of the first online Hip-Hop Communiversity, whereby the community and university form a centralized international alliance to re-imagine education.

 The HHEC has worked for over seven years to define and map the fledgling field of Hip-Hop education through research, professional development, and four international Think Tanks.
 To that end, the HHEC has identified promising, research supported models and practices that are successfully producing demonstrable improvements in educational outcomes in areas including; S.T.E.A.M., social and emotional learning, academic literacy, and high school graduation rates.
 HHEC projects are addressing youth development concerns such as self-esteem, confidence, academic self-concept, voice and identity formation.
 Our strategy is to expand our initiatives to propel our vision and illustrate the impact of our leaders.

-Our objective is to promote and formalize hip-hop-based education in public and private schools to increase the number of high school and college graduates, reduce incarceration rates and youth recidivism, and develop employment and business opportunities in disenfranchised and marginalized communities.
+Formed in 2010, our objective is to cultivate hip-hop educators and advocate for the use of hip-hop-based education in public schools to increase the number of high school and college graduates, reduce incarceration rates and youth recidivism, and build equitable learning cultures that lead to employment and business opportunities.